Seminar IX: Liturgical Books

 Old English Newsletter Subsidia 23 (Kalamazoo, MI, 1995).

 - Pfaff, R. W., The Liturgy in Medieval England: A History (Cambridge, 2009).
 Available as an ACLS Humanities E-Book and at PR.G.
-Essential reading in as much as it draws on the learning of a lifetime devoted to the study of the medieval liturgy and draws attention to many interesting books and issues, but oftens guilty of mis-representing the findings and methods of those it argues against.
+Essential reading in as much as it draws on the learning of a lifetime devoted to the study of the medieval liturgy and draws attention to many interesting books and issues, but oftens guilty of mis-representing the findings and arguments of those it argues against.

 - Sandler, L. F., The Peterborough Psalter in Brussels and other Fenland Manuscripts (London, 1974).